Board of Directors Roster

 In her nonexistent free time, Imari loves to act, to go on car trips with her husband, play with her three cats, and her Queensland Healer Creamy, create art, poetry, howl at the moon and be there for her community.

-Serving on DRC’s Committee(s): Legislation, PAIMI Advisory Council
+Serving on DRC’s Committee(s): Public Policy, PAIMI Advisory Council

 Jillian Parramore has a B.A. in Applied Arts and Sciences Liberal Studies, emphasizing Elementary Education and Bachelor's in Child Development with a credential.